ybyzek/theniledev-examples/README.md

 This collection of examples demonstrates how to use Nile as a control plane for an Infrastructure SaaS product.

-You can use Nile for different use cases, so after running the [Quickstart](#quickstart), you can run the examples independently.
+The mock scenario in these examples is a company that provides databases as SaaS.
+For this SaaS company, you define your example entity schema called `SaaSDB` in the file [SaaSDB_Entity_Definition.json](quickstart/src/models/SaaSDB_Entity_Definition.json) that has a schema for each database instance.

+For demonstration purposes, these examples simulate different organizations and entity instances from mock customers:

+- [dbList.json](quickstart/src/datasets/dbList.json): list of entity instances, i.e., databases.
+Each of these instances conforms to the `SaaSDB` schema
+- [userList.json](quickstart/src/datasets/userList.json): list of users of each database

+First run the Quickstart to setup your control plane in Nile, and then you can run the other modules for different use cases.
-They can also be run sequentially to build on top of one another, in which case, we recommend running them in the order presented here to build up your SaaS as you go.
+The modules can also be run sequentially to build on top of one another, in which case, we recommend running them in the order presented here to build up your SaaS as you go.

 > Note: the languages presented below are an indication just of which examples have been developed, not of what's available.
 > Please see the Nile API and SDK documentation for details.